Pruning – tree trimming – call it what you will. No matter its name, we love talking about how and why to prune trees at Davey!

 Most often, these products are petroleum-based, but some even contain asphalt.
 Alternatively, there are natural tree sealers with ingredients like collagen and aloe gel.

-In fact, research from the University of Arizona, found pruning sealers actually obstruct trees’ natural healing power.
+Research from the University of Arizona, found pruning sealers actually obstruct trees’ natural healing power.
 Yes, you read that correctly!
-Tree pruning sealers are bad for your trees because it makes harder for your tree to heal.
+Tree pruning sealers are bad they make it harder for your tree to recover.

 Plus, pruning sealers may trap moisture in the tree, which can encourage wood decay or fungi.